Skip to content

 UT Knoxville stacks state HOPE + Tri-Star (UT Promise, Pledge, Flagship) + institutional Volunteer/Provost + outside scholarships up to the cost of attendance and UT-specified award maximums.
 Volunteer + Orange & White cannot combine; most other awards can stack subject to the COA cap.

 Per UT's Volunteer Scholarship page: 'If your combination exceeds UT's allowable award maximums, your award amounts may be adjusted.'
 Outside scholarships are reported through the One Stop Student Services office.
 Tennessee's HOPE (state lottery scholarship) is administered separately and pays at a state-set per-credit-hour rate; UT applies institutional awards on top of HOPE up to the COA cap.
-UT Promise is explicitly last-dollar — it fills the gap between HOPE/Pell and tuition+fees.
+UT Promise is explicitly last-dollar: it fills the gap between HOPE/Pell and tuition+fees.
 The Flagship Scholarship is also designed to fill gaps when combined with HOPE.
 Outside scholarships first reduce loans/Work-Study; institutional merit is generally protected.

-Source: https://onestop.utk.edu/scholarships-financial-aid/scholarships/
+Source: https://onestop.utk.edu/scholarships-financial-aid/scholarships/scholarships-for-continuing-undergraduate-students/

 Common stacking mistakes